 ExpressVPN doesn’t specifically offer a NAT firewall, but there’s a good reason for that.
 ExpressVPN’s servers have built-in NAT firewall features that reject unrequested packets of data, which keeps out malicious third parties by default.

 If you want to stay safe when you go online, you need to be invisible.
 IPVanish provides a ton of features that help keep you private and secure when you browse the internet, and it does it all with extremely fast servers with very little lag.
 If you need anonymous and unrestricted access to torrents or P2P networks, IPVanish will deliver.
 If you need to bypass censorship blocks or keep your location hidden while you travel, IPVanish will deliver that, too.
-To top it all off, the IPVanish network has over 40,000 IP addresses spread across 850 servers in 60 different countries, one of the largest distributions in the entire VPN marketplace.
+To top it all off, the IPVanish network has over 40,000 IP addresses spread across 1,300 servers across 60 different countries, a highly robust offering by any standard that spoils you for choice in optimizing your connection.

 IPVanish states up front that it deploys NAT firewalls to help keep malicious connections and data packets at bay.
 This holds true for every server in its worldwide network.